TheDigitalCatOnline/blog_source/pelican/content/exploring-the-amiga-4.markdown

 000015ba: 3219                      move.w  (a1)+,d1
 ```

 then compares it with `0xffff` (or `#-0x1`) to see if we reached the end of the table.
-In that case the code jumps to the fourth section (`0x15e4`, labelled `Cleanup`), otherwise the execution continues with the next instruction
+In that case the code jumps to the fourth section (`0x15e4`, labelled `Cleanup` here), otherwise the execution continues with the next instruction

 ``` m68k
 000015bc: 0c41 ffff                 cmpi.w  #-0x1,d1